 In 2015, Ong was a member of the delegation of His Royal Highness Prince William, The Duke of Cambridge to China as part of the GREAT Festival of Creativity.

-Beatrix Ong became a committee member of the English National Ballet from 2010 to 2013.
-She is currently a member of the Gala Committees for the London College of Fashion, the British Film Institute and Historical Royal Palaces.
-Ong also sits on the Development and Communications Committee for the Design Museum, London.
+Ong became a committee member of the English National Ballet and the Gala Committees for the British Film Institute and Historical Royal Palaces from 2010 to 2017.
+Beatrix Ong currently sits on the Development and Communications Committee for the Design Museum, London.

 Beatrix Ong is also an Honorary Freeman of one of the oldest Livery Companies in the United Kingdom, The Worshipful Company of Cordwainers, prior to receiving Freedom of the City of London in 2012.